FranciscoAT/adventOfCode2017/README.md

 ## [Day 4](http://adventofcode.com/2017/day/4) ([My Solutions](https://github.com/FranciscoAT/adventOfCode2017/tree/master/day4))

 ### Part 1
 Very simple and straightforward question.
 The question gave me a list of passphrases which are a series of words.
 They then asked how many of them are valid.
 They defined valid as a passphrase where no two words are the same, eg. `aa bb` is valid while `aa bb aa` is not.
-The solution was to simply run through the passphrase, and keep a running list of unique words.
-If at any point the word was in the unique list return `False` and do not count up the valid passphrase, else return `True` and inrement the number of valid passphrases.
+The solution in Python3 was simply to give the passphrase to the `set()` object which automatically eliminates duplicates.
+Then return if the number of words in the `set` is the same as the number of words in the passed in passphrase.

 ### Part 2
 Same as Part 1 except they define a valid passphrase where no two words in the passphrase are anagrams, eg. `abcde dcba` is valid while `abcde edcba` is invalid.
-Here similarily we keep a running list of unique words however we store the unique words as a sorted array of letters.
-So we would check to see if `[a,b,c,d]` is in `[[a,b,c,d,e]]` if not we add `[a,b,c,d]` to the unique array list and continue on.
-However if the new sorted word was in the unique list return false and do not increment.
+Here what I did was I passed in each word, turned them into an array and sorted that array then joined them back together.
+Now if any word is anagram it will be the exact same.
+Then like Part 1, throw that into a `set` and check the lengths.

 ## [Day 5](http://adventofcode.com/2017/day/5) ([My Solutions](https://github.com/FranciscoAT/adventOfCode2017/tree/master/day5))